divercefi/whitepaper/README.md

 * How can I get exposure to my selected portfolios without having to directly invest in and manage all the underlying assets?
 * How do I invest in optimal *hybrid* portfolios that also combine Cryptocurrencies with other traditional asset classes (e.g., commodities, securities)?

-Addressing those concerns is the mission of CryptoEasy to facilitate for everyone the (financial) access to digital assets, irrespective of their specific applications, platforms, and ecosystems.
+Addressing those concerns is the mission of Divercefi to facilitate for everyone the (financial) access to digital assets, irrespective of their specific applications, platforms, and ecosystems.
 This includes users with low technological or financial expertise (Note: digital assets are today mostly known as Cryptocurrencies that can be transferred between users or bought on various exchanges/ brokers).

-Fundamentally, CryptoEasy will put users in the "driver seat" to navigate the digital asset ecosystem, centering on their desired personalized portfolios, and offering all (financial) services around on [CryptoEasy.io](https://cryptoeasy.io).
+Fundamentally, Divercefi will put users in the "driver seat" to navigate the digital asset ecosystem, centering on their desired personalized portfolios, and offering all (financial) services around on [divercefi.com](https://divercefi.com).

 ## Value Proposition